jehoshua02/notes/reactjs/documentation-notes.md

 + What exactly should I pass to [`React.addons.TestUtils.isElementOfType()`](http://facebook.github.io/react/docs/test-utils.html#iselementoftype)?
 What is a `ReactElement`?
 What is `function componentClass`?
 + When would you want to make copies of a component (with `cloneWithProps`)?
++ Can somebody help me make sense of what the `update()` addon does, when/why/where to use it?

 ## __TODO__ for these notes: